chef/chef-web-docs/chef_master/source/resource_examples.rst

 Use the **user** resource to add users, update existing users, remove users, and to lock/unlock user passwords.

 .. note:: System attributes are collected by Ohai at the start of every Chef Infra Client run.
-By design, the actions available to the **user** resource are processed **after** the start of the Chef Infra Client run.
-This means that system attributes added or modified by the **user** resource during the Chef Infra Client run must be reloaded before they can be available to Chef Infra Client.
+By design, the actions available to the **user** resource are processed **after** the start of a Chef Infra Client run.
+This means that system attributes added or modified by the **user** resource during a Chef Infra Client run must be reloaded before they can be available to Chef Infra Client.
 These system attributes can be reloaded in two ways: by picking up the values at the start of the (next) Chef Infra Client run or by using the `ohai resource </resource_ohai.html>`__ to reload the system attributes during the current Chef Infra Client run.

 .. end_tag